Xcode Tools Tips

 Xcode Tools Sensei helps you use the Xcode Tools, but there's no way one book can solve every problem someone may have with the tools.
 I've created this page to help fill the void.

 If you have any tips you would like to share, and I will add them to this page.

 I wrote the tips on this page for older versions of Xcode.
-Xcode 4 is a major change, which means many of these tips won't apply to Xcode 4.
-I have some Xcode 4 tips on my blog.
+Xcode 4 was a major overhaul of the user interface, which means many of these tips won't apply to recent versions of Xcode.
+I have tips for recent versions of Xcode on the blog.
 The link to the blog is on the site map at the top of the page.
-The Xcode 4 tips are in the Xcode category with the tag xcode 4.
-The following list contains the most widely read Xcode 4 tips from my blog:
+The Xcode tips are in the Xcode category.
+The following list contains the most widely read Xcode tips from the blog:

 - Accessing Build Settings